Mixed and Balanced Dog training – the Middle Way

 What is Balanced Dog Training?
 It’s the Middle Way, mixing traditional training and positive reinforcement.
 Learn more about how a mixed (whole) training style can help you and your dog by exploring the pages on OC Dog Training – By Andrew Ledford 714-827-4058

-Whole dog training the middle way.
+Dog training the middle way.

 The articles on this site will help you recognize which styles of dog training will work best for you and the canine companion(s) you care for.
 Some people call this style of training, mixed dog training or balanced dog training.